 First of all, how are you and your family doing in these COVID-19 times?

 Abidine laghfiri: We live a normal life.
 That means we don’t wear masks nor keep safety distance because I live in a small village near the Sahara Desert in Morocco.

 There are no Covid cases in my village and this may sound like another world.
 The locals are still attending wedding parties but still, some cities in Morocco are restricted due to Covid-19.

 Tell us about you, your career, how you founded PRIVATE DESERT TOURS.

 Abidine laghfiri: Nomad families founded PRIVATE DESERT TOURS.
 I have camel cars operating in the Sahara desert.
 When travellers visit, they ask my friends and me to take their pictures with our camels and in the end, they give us some money or tip.

-This attention from travellers motivated us to make comfortable saddles so that they can enjoy their tours.
-They also taught us their language as they ride our camels and I began organizing desert trips with our camels, cook and guide them throughout the trips since I could be able to communicate with them.
+This attention from travelers motivated us to make comfortable saddles so that they can enjoy their tours.
+They also taught us their language as they ride our camels and I began organizing desert trips with our camels, cooking and guiding them throughout the trips since I could be able to communicate with them.

 How does PRIVATE DESERT TOURS innovate?

 Abidine laghfiri: Our clients value their holidays so we innovate by selling them memorable adventures in the desert, and we work hard to keep them happy during their visits.

 We view our clients as our big family, unlike our competitors who work on quantity rather than quality.
 We are ready to share our culture and help them discover our world, the Sahara desert